 I couldn’t help but roll my eyes after stumbling upon an article in The Atlantic titled, The End of Minimalism.
 It was written by a person claiming the current pandemic has somehow proven to the world that holding on to extra magazines and t-shirts for an entire lifetime is far more prudent than learning to live with less.
-Take it from me, and the handful of minimalists I’ve reached out to, minimalism is far from over.
+Take it from me, and the minimalists I know, minimalism is far from over.

 The last thing I needed during our three month lock down were stacks of extra mixing bowls and dozens of mugs.
 I didn’t miss my jeans from college- because believe me, I certainly wasn’t getting back into those pants during quarantine.
 No, I missed hugging my 92-year-old grandmother, and sitting side-by-side, laughing and toasting, with my best friends.
 With three kids at home, it wasn’t more toys I wished for, it was a moment of silence.

 I see where the author of that article is coming from though.
 As the world began to shut down I wondered the same thing.
 Have I gone too far?
 Have I steered people in the wrong direction?
 Will we as a society now begin to barter with kitchen appliances, and need our old t-shirts and furniture to fuel our fireplaces?
 How bad is this going to get?
 During the peak of the shut down, while the world held it’s breath, so did I.